 - Ensure that they are getting the best results they could possibly be getting with the traffic they are acquiring

-Constructing a setup like that is working, is it worth it?
+Constructing a setup like that is a lot of work, is it worth it?

 Well, let's calculate!

-For a merchant selling 100 000 pairs of shoes worth 100 USD each let's imagine the following scenarios:
+For a merchant selling 100,000 pairs of shoes worth $100 each, let's imagine the following scenarios:

 |Current fraud prevention solution||Potentially better solution|